Bay tree pruning in Clapham by professional tree surgeons

 Step 1: Getting the equipment into the property

-The first thing the tree surgery team did was to confirm the job with the customer and to carry all the equipment through the property into the yard.
-It was a bit of a challenge, but it’s not their first time, so they managed it pretty easily.
+The first thing the local tree surgery team did was to confirm the job with the customer and to carry all the equipment through the property into the yard.
+It was a bit of a challenge, but the team managed it pretty easily.
 They transferred the chainsaw, scissors, ladder, ropes and everything else needed to climb the bay tree.